Trump and North Korea's Kim in Singapore for historic summit

 The two leaders meet at 9 a.m.
 (0100 GMT) on Tuesday at the Capella on Sentosa island, a refurbished British Army artillery mess that is one of Singapore’s most expensive hotels.

-Additional reporting by Dewey Sim, Aradhana Aravindan, Joyce Lee and Grace Lee, Soyoung Kim, Matt Spetalnick; Editing by Raju Gopalakrishnan, Robert Birsel
+Additional reporting by Dewey Sim, Aradhana Aravindan, Joyce Lee and Grace Lee, Soyoung Kim, Matt Spetalnick and David Brunnstrom; Editing by Raju Gopalakrishnan and Robert Birsel